This section will not include basic installation instructions.

 Note: Go version 1.8 or higher is required

-First of all you have to retrieve the source code, the easiest way is to simply use directly Go for that.
-Just call the following commands to fetch the source and to switch into the working directory.
+First retrieve the source code.
+The easiest way is to use the Go tool.
+Use the following commands to fetch the source and switch into the source directory.

 go get -d -u code.gitea.io/gitea cd $GOPATH/src/code.gitea.io/gitea

-Now it’s time to decide which version of Gitea you want to build and install.
-Currently there are multiple options you can choose from.
-If you want to build our
+Decide which version of Gitea to build and install.
+Currently, there are multiple options

 git branch -a git checkout v1.0

 To validate a Pull Request, first enable the new branch (